eleurent/twitter-graph/README.md

 and finally run the script `fetch_data.py`.

 ```
+"""
-fetch_data.py (user|tweets) <query> [options]
+Usage: fetch_data (targets) <query> [--users | --tweets] [options]

-Fetch a list of users from Twitter API.
+Fetch a list of targets from Twitter API.
-- In the user mode, <query> refers to a username, and we get their friends and followers.
+- In the users mode, <query> refers to usernames, and we get their friends and followers.
 - In the tweets mode, <query> refers to a search query, and we get the users of the resulting tweets.

 Options: